csebooks/relational-databases/content.en/intermediate-sql/join-expressions/index.md

 ---
-title: 4.1 Join Expressions
+title: Join Expressions
-weight: 26
+weight: 1
 ---

-4.1 Join Expressions## 4.1 Join Expressions
+# Join Expressions

 In Section 3.3.3, we introduced the **natural join** operation.
 SQL provides other forms of the join operation, including the ability to specify an explicit **join predicate**, and the ability to include in the result tuples that are excluded by **natural join**.
 We shall discuss these forms of join in this section.